 There have been issues reported that have been resolved by disabling Nuke’s Frame Server.
 You can find out how to do this here:

-If disabling Frame Server resolves the issue for you, the next step would be to disable all firewalls and security software on your machine and relaunch Nuke (with Frame Server enabled).
+If disabling Frame Server resolves the issue for you, the next step would be to temporarily disable all firewalls and security software on your machine and relaunch Nuke (with Frame Server enabled).
 Sometimes firewalls and other security software may block certain processes that Nuke is running, which can result in a crash.

 If disabling all firewalls and security software on your machine helps too, you may need to then adjust your permissions and settings.